mibur1/comet/docs/source/sections/usage.rst

     comet-gui

-A brief introduction to the GUI with real data is provided in the :doc:`tutorials`.
+If you are on a fresh install, this might take a while to open on the first start.
+A brief introduction for how to use the GUI is provided in the :doc:`tutorials`.

 Scripting